 Take a Walk through History

 Palo Alto Battlefield National Historic Site, located just north of Brownsville.
-Here you’ll walk the battlegrounds and discover how the battle was fought, what turned the tide in America’s favor, and the causes and effects of the war from exhibits within the park’s visitor center.
-On the other hand, Palmito Ranch contains a historical marker and an observation platform that affords a good look at the battlefield.Brownsville has seen some of the most pivotal moments in American history.
-The first battle of the Mexican-American War, a conflict that would shape the future of both nations, occurred here in 1846.
-In 1865, the last battle of the Civil War happened at Palmito Ranch, just east of Brownsville.
-Start at the
+Here you can walk the battlegrounds and discover how the battle was fought, what turned the tide in America’s favor, and the causes and effects of the war from exhibits within the park’s visitor center.
+Just east of Brownsville is the Palmito Ranch Battlefield where the last battle of the Civil War happened in May 1865.
+This National Landmark features a historical marker and an observation platform that affords a good look at the battlefield.Brownsville has seen some of the most pivotal moments in American history.
+The first battle of the Mexican American War, a conflict that would shape the future of both nations, occurred here in 1846 at the

 There are numerous historic sites in Brownsville that are worth visiting as well.
 The Historic Brownsville Museum, situated inside of a picturesque Spanish-style building constructed in 1928, is a good place to learn about the town’s history.
 Other historic sites in town include the Stillman House Museum and the Old City Cemetery Center, both of which were either or established in the early 1850’s.
 Most of Brownsville’s historic sites are nestled within the Mitte Cultural District, a collection of museums and parks that comprise the downtown area.